Utility stocks often get labelled as boring and ‘plain-vanilla,’ but dividend investors know the true power behind these compounders.

-In Canada, most utilities industries are highly regulated, and this is why you don’t often see dramatic growth from these companies when it comes to their revenues and profits.
+In Canada, most utility industries are highly regulated, which is why you don’t often see dramatic growth from these companies regarding their revenues and profits.

-Utility stocks make for a great way to invest for income in retirement, especially in a DRIP or Dividend Reinvestment Plan.
+Utility stocks are a great way to invest for income in retirement, especially in a DRIP or Dividend Reinvestment Plan.

 What Are Utility Stocks?